Skip to content

 The Object#

-A controller always needs a source of truth for what the world should look like, and this object always lives inside kubernetes.
+A controller always needs a source of truth for what the world should look like, and this object always lives inside Kubernetes.

 Depending on how the object was created/imported or performance optimization reasons, you can pick one of the following object archetypes: